COVID: No hope for Germany's hotels? | DW | 25.02.2021

 "Politicians are leading 'by sight,'" Lehmann said.
 "But for us, that means we have to keep taking bookings and then canceling them and refunding the money."

-During the Christmas vacations and over the new year the vacation homes would normally have been fully booked.
+During the Christmas vacations and over the start of the new year the vacation homes would normally have been fully booked.
 Since then, heavy snow and, since mid-February, exceptionally warm weather have attracted people to the Eifel.

 With every week of lockdown, Jan Lehmann and his wife fear more for their existence.
 The reserves built up in the summer of 2020, when business was booming, have been used up and the promised government aid is a long time coming.